Power-to-X

 Power-to-X (also P2X and P2Y) are electricity conversion, energy storage, and reconversion pathways from surplus renewable energy.

-Power-to-X conversion technologies allow for the decoupling of power from the electricity sector for use in other sectors (such as transport or chemicals), possibly using power that has been provided by additional investments in generation.
-The term is widely used in Germany and may have originated there.
+By linking the power sector to other energy sectors, power-to-X conversion technologies offer the possibilities to exploit synergies across the whole energy as intended with the concept of sector coupling and fully integrated smart energy systems.

-The X in the terminology can refer to one of the following: power-to-ammonia, power-to-chemicals, power-to-fuel, power-to-gas (power-to-hydrogen, power-to-methane) power-to-liquid (synthetic fuel), power to food, power-to-heat.
-Electric vehicle charging, space heating and cooling, and water heating can be shifted in time to match generation, forms of demand response that can be called power-to-mobility and power-to-heat.
+The X in the terminology can refer to one of the following: power-to-ammonia, power-to-chemicals, power-to-gas (power-to-hydrogen, power-to-methane), power to food, and power-to-heat.
+Electric vehicle charging, space heating and cooling, and water heating can be shifted in time to match generation.
+These are forms of demand response that can be considered power-to-mobility and power-to-heat respectively.
+While power uses such as charging, food creation, heating, and chemical creation can be considered separate, use cases such as power-to-ammonia, and both power-to-gas examples can all be considered examples of electrofuels.
+These are a class of synthetic fuels that have potential as carbon-neutral fuel if they are created with renewable energy.

 Collectively power-to-X schemes which use surplus power fall under the heading of flexibility measures and are particularly useful in energy systems with high shares of renewable generation and/or with strong decarbonization targets.
 A large number of pathways and technologies are encompassed by the term.
 In 2016 the German government funded a €30 million first-phase research project into power-to-X options.